 Remember, as you gain more experience and broaden your skill set, keep that portfolio updated.
 Make sure it always showcases your latest and greatest work.

-Step #8: Keep up with hair fashion
+Step #8: Keep up with industry trends and fashion

 Knowing what’s up in the hair and beauty world is a must for any professional hair stylist.
 You have to stay relevant to your clients, right?